In 2018 I rowed 3,000 miles across the Atlantic Ocean from Spain to the Carribean.

 That original team didn’t work out but the idea of crossing an ocean in a rowing boat stuck in my head.

-After rowing around Great Britain in 2017, the desire to row across the Atlantic was even greater, so I put a video out on social media saying I wanted to do it.
+After rowing around Great Britain in 2017, the desire to row across the Atlantic was even greater, so I put a video on social media saying I wanted to do it.

 8 months later we left on a journey of a lifetime.